mmohobo/SidebarToggle/README.md

 This is not a complete Xcode project, just sample .swift files.

-Reference [this article](https://sarunw.com/posts/how-to-toggle-sidebar-in-macos/) for more info.
+Shout out to [this article](https://sarunw.com/posts/how-to-toggle-sidebar-in-macos/) for the info.